-- While there are many ways to damage academic integrity, two that are especially important are inaccurate to incomplete citation of sources—also called unintentional plagiarism—and plagiarism that is deliberately intended to pass off one writer’s work as another’s (Andrea A. Lunsford, The St. Martin’s Handbook 283).
+- Plagiarism: Plagiarism may be unintentional or intentional.
+Both forms are serious academic violations.
+A respected writing handbook describes academic dishonesty and plagiarism in the following way.
+While there are many ways to damage academic integrity, two that are especially important are inaccurate or incomplete citation of sources—also called unintentional plagiarism—and plagiarism that is deliberately intended to pass off one writer’s work as another’s (Andrea A. Lunsford, The St. Martin’s Handbook 283).

-Another kind of dishonesty occurs when students submit work they have completed in one course to meet requirements in another course.
-Students should always obtain permission from their instructor before using work completed in one course to meet requirements in another.
+- Multiple Submission: Multiple submission is the submission of work a student has completed in one course to meet requirements in another course.
+Students must always obtain permission from their instructor before using work completed in one course to meet requirements in another.

-A third kind of academic dishonesty is submitting another student’s work as one’s own.
+- Falsification: Falsification is the submission of another student’s work as one’s own.
 The same applies to purchasing essays or other academic materials in order to submit them as one’s own work.